The belief that you

 days of his life, save only in the matter of Uriah the Hittite.

 Notice Luke is saying this statement many years AFTER Christ was

 crucified, risen, and ascended into Heaven.
 Luke is saying that David

-is still here, still dead (well asleep), AND in the next verses, we see
+is still here, still dead (well asleep), AND in verse 34, we

 Luke teaching that David did NOT go to Heaven (vs 34) because he is